narhzih/ipfsupload/README.md

 - All `e2e` tests are written in the `src/__test__/e2e` directory.
 - All the test Config files can be found in `src/__test__/config`
+- Use the commands `npm run test:unit` to run unit tests, `npm run test:e2e` to run e2e tests, and `npm run test` to run all tests.

 ## Needed improvements